Tom McGrath (media executive): Key Brand Entertainment

 From 2008 to 2013, McGrath served as chairman of Key Brand Entertainment, later renamed The John Gore Organization.
 McGrath led the company's acquisition of Live Nation's theater division in 2008, which included Broadway.com, its group ticket sales division Theatre Direct, and its promotional branch Broadway Across America.
 Through Broadway Across America, McGrath produced several Broadway shows, including the revivals of Promises, Promises (2009), Hair (2009), and How to Succeed in Business Without Really Trying (2011).
 In 2013, McGrath joined with Broadway producer Kevin McCollum and film producer John Davis on a development deal with 20th Century Fox, in which they would choose Fox film properties from its library to be adapted into theater productions.
 Initial projects include Mrs. Doubtfire and The Devil Wears Prada.
 McGrath has received nine Tony Awards.

 Crossroads Media

-McGrath serves as the Chairman of Crossroads Media, a private equity firm that acquires music publishing catalogues.
+McGrath serves as the Chairman of Crossroads Media, a private equity firm that acquires music publishing catalogs.
 Working with Spectrum Equity Investors, he led the acquisitions of independent music publishing companies, including Bug Music in 2006 and Windswept Holdings in 2007.
 McGrath served as chairman of Bug Music through its sale to BMG in 2011.

 STX Entertainment

 McGrath was the chief operating officer of media company STX Entertainment from its formation in 2014 until May 2019.
-The company specializes in financing, developing, producing, and distributing midtier-budget star-driven films.
+The company specializes in financing, developing, producing, and distributing mid-tier-budget star-driven films.
 STX has produced and distributed such films as The Gift, Bad Moms, The Edge of Seventeen, The Foreigner, and Molly's Game.

 In April 2018, STX filed for an initial public offering on the Hong Kong Stock Exchange.
 This was originally reported in 2017 with an estimated market value as high as $3.5bn±.